Energy independence, cost-efficient, and a great looking roof!

 This is a hard one to compare with a different house, as each system is so unique including the roofing size, number of protuberances, rooflines, and more.
 Your location is a factor too, both from labor costs and local building permit costs.
 Prior to the new roof, we had several leaks, and the cement tile roof was fragile and tiles often broke when walked on it.
 It was time for a replacement.

-In the summary of 2019, I had a number of roof replacements quoted before we considered the solar roof.
-Quotes ran from about $20K to $25K for an ordinary asphalt roof to a range of $60K to $89K for the roof we wanted – a high-quality synthetic material that looks like a shake roof.
+In the summary of 2019, we had a number of roof replacements quoted before we considered the solar roof.
+Quotes ran from about $20K to $25K for an ordinary asphalt roof to a range of $60K to $89K for the roof we wanted – a high-quality fire resistant synthetic material that looks like a shake roof.
 These quotes were just for a roof – no solar or Powerwalls.

 The Tesla roof came in at $74K, which included all labor, the tear-off, a 10.8-kW solar roof, and two Powerwalls and permit fees.
 Of this $74K, with tax credits and rebates this end up between $55K and $60K.
 So, we ended up getting solar, Powerwalls, a great looking roof, for less than the cost of the luxury roof we were considering.
 Pricing can vary a lot based on your needs and house.
 Since we got our roof, Tesla prices have gone up in some areas too.

 This may or may not make sense for you as there are so many factors.
 You may be happy with a low-cost asphalt roof and add a separate solar system.
 If you don’t need a new roof, it likely makes little sense to go with a Solar roof.
-There are other options that make better sense.
+There are other solar panel options that make better sense.

 We expect to save about $3K/year in electricity costs at today’s prices.
 Over a 25-year period, that’s $75K, so we come out ahead on this metric as well.
 Electricity prices are expected to go up, which further helps the value.
-My system also looks like it generates more power than we use, so it may generate revenue from the utility, but our utility pays little for power generation – about $0.03 kWh.
+Our system also looks like it generates more power than we use, so it may generate revenue from the utility, but our utility pays little for power generation – about $0.03 kWh.
 Some areas pay far more and could factor into the value.